 Imagine how they were doing it 3,000 years ago in China?
 It must have been the same way, a different brew on every block.

-Copycat GT Kombucha Recipe using Fruit
+Copycat SYNERGY Kombucha Recipe using Fruit

 Interested in making fruit flavored kombucha in the brewing stage?